Bennyr20/mal/BennyPython/README.md

 First Log entry!
 Woohoo!

 Forked and cloned git repository.
 Ready to start work on writing the LISP interpreter at step 0: REPL (read, evaluate, print).

+Finished step0
-Finished step0 along with the optional command history part.
+along with the optional command history part.

+_1/23/20_

+Start work on step1

+step1 symbols work.
+Lists do not work at the moment.

+it is 3pm and Lists now work!
+I spent over an hour on really stupid bugs, but that's programming for yah!